How to Create and Edit Excel Charts in C#

 Edit Chart Example

-There are a few things you can edit in the existing chart.
+There are a few things you can edit in an existing chart.
 You can edit the legend position and chart title.
 To edit the chart, you must first retrieve the chart by accessing the Charts property and select the targeted chart for editing.
 From there, access the properties of the chart to make your edits.

 :path=/static-assets/excel/content-code-examples/how-to/create-edit-charts-edit-chart.cs